 Why we like them

-Spreadex is an old-school broker based outside of London, in leafy St Albans.
+Spreadex is one of the most established spread betting brokers.
 They focus on providing excellent customer service through experienced dealers and a trading platform built from scratch in-house.
 A good choice for those that like to spread bet.

 - Spread betting & CFDs

 - Great customer service

 - Not publically listed